austinsenft/MERN-Todo/README.md

 `npm i`

-Navigate to server
+-Navigate to server and run

 `node src/index.js`

-Navigate to client
+-Navigate to client and run

 `npm run dev`

+Reach out if you have any questions or suggestions 	:green_heart:

 https://user-images.githubusercontent.com/36191945/223549556-02200a06-e725-4027-9519-92673281c387.mov